-The Sheldon D. Murphy Endowed Chair in Toxicology and Environmental Health was established in 1990 through the generous donations of individuals, foundations, and corporations to honor the memory of Dr. Sheldon D. Murphy.
-The purpose of this Chair is to enable the University of Washington’s Department of Environmental and Occupational Health Sciences (DEOHS) to attract and retain outstanding faculty members in Toxicology and Environmental Health and is especially appropriate for highly promising junior faculty.
+The Sheldon D. Murphy Endowed Chair in Toxicology and Environmental Health was established in 1990 through the generous donations of individuals, foundations and corporations to honor the memory of Dr. Sheldon D. Murphy.
+The purpose of this Chair is to enable the University of Washington’s Department of Environmental & Occupational Health Sciences (DEOHS) to attract and retain outstanding faculty members in Toxicology and Environmental Health.
 The recipient of the Chair is awarded funding to support innovative new research projects, as well as leverage support for existing work.

 About Dr. Sheldon D. Murphy

-Dr. Sheldon Murphy, former professor and chairman of DEOHS, played a key role in the development of toxicology as a discipline.
+Dr. Sheldon Murphy, former DEOHS chair and professor, played a key role in the development of toxicology as a discipline.
 He joined the department as professor and chair in 1983 and served in these roles until his death in 1990.

 The Education Award from the Society of Toxicology testifies to Dr. Murphy’s commitment to the training of young scientists in the discipline.
-He was responsible for starting, directing and fostering toxicology programs at three major universities (Harvard, University of Texas, and University of Washington).
-Over the years he trained numerous students and fellows who now occupy prominent positions in academia, industry, and consulting firms.
-Several of them followed his path and now head successful toxicology programs at numerous universities in the U.S. and abroad.
+He was responsible for starting, directing and fostering toxicology programs at three major universities (Harvard, University of Texas and University of Washington, training numerous students and fellows who now occupy prominent positions in academia, industry and consulting firms.
+Several of them followed his path and now head successful toxicology programs at numerous universities in the US and abroad.

 Recipients of the Sheldon D. Murphy Chair

-More information regarding Dr. Sheldon D. Murphy can be found in this Toxicological Sciences article (2000).
+More information regarding Dr. Murphy can be found in this Toxicological Sciences article (2000).